Omkar078/Zomato_Geospatial_Analysis/README.md

 ## Steps in project:
 1. Reading the data
 2. Data cleaning
-3. Perform data analysis based on problem statement
+3. Perform data analysis based on problems statement